KappaKa1/MAX78000-Dynamic-Neural-Network/README.md

   The focus for project is to study the effects of altering the parameter size used in an inference.
 The Dynamic Model used in this experiment is capable of altering the size of its parameter during an inference in exchange for a faster processing time and lesser energy consumption.

 # Software and Environment set-up installations
-  Please refer to [this](https://github.com/analogdevicesinc/ai8x-training?tab=readme-ov-file#installation) for a detailed walkthrough of all necessary installations.
+  A detailed walkthrough of all the necessary installations can be found [here](https://github.com/analogdevicesinc/ai8x-training?tab=readme-ov-file#installation).
 The project was carried out using a Windows 11 operating system, and installed **Ubuntu** for a virtual Linux environment.
 The main IDE used is the provided **Eclipse**.

 # Training the AI Dynamic Model
   The training stage is crucial for building a Model with dynamic traits.
 The training method utilized is similar to inheriting, where a model would inherit parts of its initial parameters from a smaller yet similar trained model.
 It would then undergo the training process such that its weights would be trained while retaining some resemblance of the previous model.
 The figure below illustrates the training process.